 What we don’t: Overly technical for some.

 In addition to being impressively light and durable for the size, the Matador Beast28 is also surprisingly comfortable for a UL design.
 The backpanel, shoulder straps, and hipbelt are all nicely cushioned with EVA foam, and the flexible steel frame adds a good dose of support while keeping weight in check (it also helps with compressing the pack down for storage).
 That said, the Beast has a fairly technical appearance that doesn’t wear particularly well around town and is only offered in a single black colorway.
-Exterior storage is also a little lacking, including just three pockets on the outside—for the same price, Osprey’s Talon 22 above boats seven exterior pockets.
+Exterior storage is also a little lacking, including just three pockets on the outside—for $10 more, Osprey’s Talon 22 above boats seven exterior pockets.
 But if you don’t mind stuffing most of your gear in the main compartment, the Beast28 stands out as a high-quality UL option for fast-moving day hikes and short mountain missions.
-For an even lighter option from Matador, their $125 Freerain28 checks in at just 12.3 ounces and boasts a waterproof main compartment with a roll-top closure but has less padding overall.

 See the Matador Beast28